-As converts, the claims of the Catholic Church regarding the pope were some of the hardest to embrace.
+As converts to Catholicism, the Church’s teachings on the office and authority of the pope were a considerable hurdle.
 What is the Catholic teaching on the pope and how can it be supported from Scripture and history?

 Hear Our Stories

-There are a number of very solid resources available for learning about the papacy.
+There are a number of very solid resources available for learning about the papacy and Church authority.
 Here are some of our favorites.

 Talks on the Papacy from the CHNetwork